Natural Remedies That May Help Fight Dandruff

-Dandruff is a condition that is characterized by the formation of, more or less excessive, small, dead skin flakes on the scalp.
+Dandruff is a condition that’s characterized by the formation of, more or less excessive, small, dead skin flakes on the scalp.
 This process is commonly known as flaking.
 Individuals that suffer from dandruff produce an abnormal amount of dead skin.
-As we all know, dead skin cells are normally replaced by new skin.
+As we all know, new skin replaces dead skin cells.

 In addition to small skin flakes, dandruff is also characterized by redness and itching on the scalp.
 Dandruff is most commonly produced by a fungus known as FM, or by seborrhea.
 On the other hand, dandruff isn’t really caused by dryness, which a lot of people believe.

-Celery is one of the most effective natural products for fighting dandruff.
+Celery is one of the most effective natural products to fight dandruff.
 In this case, all you need to do is boil one liter of water, and once it begins to boil, add two or three celery stalks with all their leaves.
-After add this to the water, continue boiling for five minutes, or more.
-Finally, let cool and apply to your scalp before applying shampoo .
+After adding this to the water, continue boiling for five minutes, or more.
+Finally, let it cool and apply to your scalp before applying shampoo .

-Lemons can also be used to fight dandruff.
-Just apply the equivalent of the juice from one lemon to your scalp for approximately two minutes, before shampooing.
+Lemons may also be effective to fight dandruff.
+Just apply the juice from one lemon to your scalp for approximately two minutes, before shampooing.
 This way the fruit will be able to effect its astringent properties.
-This prevents dandruff and makes your hair shiny.
+Another benefit of this remedy is that it makes your hair shiny.

 To prevent or counteract dandruff, you could also use apple cider vinegar.
-All you need to do is mix half a cup or vinegar with equal parts water.
-Apply this to your scalp whenever you’ve shampooed and conditioned, and let set no longer than three minutes.
-Then rinse well.
+All you need to do is mix half a cup of vinegar with equal parts water.
+Apply this to your scalp whenever you’ve shampooed and conditioned, and let it set for no longer than three minutes.
+Finally rinse well.

 Prepare a rinse with three teaspoons of dry thyme in one cup of water.
 Boil for 10 minutes.
-Afterwards, let cool a bit and apply to a clean scalp.
-It is very important that you do not rinse, and apply it each time after washing your hair.
+Afterwards, let it cool a bit and apply to a clean scalp.
+It’s very important that you do not rinse it, and apply it each time after washing your hair.

 It’s best to sunbathe during the morning, or in the afternoon after 4pm.
-The strength of the sun is greatly reduced during these periods of time.
+The strength of the sun is significantly weaker during that time.
 We recommend going for a walk so the sun doesn’t cause you any serious problems.